uiuc-hpc/lci/README.md

   If the backend indicated by this variable are found, LCI will just use it.
   Otherwise, LCI will use whatever are found with the priority `ibv` > `ofi` > `ucx`.
   The default value is `ibv`.
-Typically, you don't need to modify this variable as if `libibverbs` presents, it is likely to be the recommended one to use.
+Typically, you don't need to modify this variable, because if `libibverbs` presents, it is likely to be the recommended one to use.
   - `ibv`: [libibverbs](https://github.com/linux-rdma/rdma-core/blob/master/Documentation/libibverbs.md),
     typically for infiniband.
   - `ofi`: [libfabrics](https://ofiwg.github.io/libfabric/),